- Campus Life

 - About Plattsburgh

 Jo Ellen Miano coordinates the choral and vocal activities of the Music Department.
-She conducts Cardinal Singers and College Chorale and teaches private voice lessons, as well as a variety of classroom courses.
+She conducts the Concert Choir and teaches private voice lessons, as well as a variety of classroom courses.
+She is also the faculty sponsor of the Champlain Valley Voices Internship.

-In addition, Miano collaborates with many dedicated area school music teachers, including working with area choirs in their rehearsal settings throughout the year.
-She designed a large project in which she worked with area school children on the modern premiere of the Mozart Mass with Toy Instruments, an 1802 arrangement (Paul Wranitsky) of Mozart's Mass in C Major for conventional and toy orchestra.
-On the same 2008 concert she also prepared the children’s chorus for the performance of Rutter’s Mass of the Children.
+Miano collaborates with many dedicated area school music teachers, including working with choirs in their rehearsal settings throughout the year.
+She designed a large project in which she worked with area school children on the modern premiere of the Mozart Mass with Toy Instruments, an 1802 arrangement (Paul Wranitsky) of Mozart’s Mass in C Major for conventional and toy orchestra.
+She also worked with a children’s chorus for the performance of Rutter’s Mass of the Children (2008).

 Office: Myers Fine Arts 225